Jugal211/weqacalc/README.md

 - [ ] Add charts and graphs for better visualization
 - [ ] Improve UI/UX and add animations
 - [ ] Add localization for multiple languages

+## Privacy Policy

+We are committed to protecting your privacy.
+Please read our [Privacy Policy](PRIVACY_POLICY.md) to understand how we handle your data.

 ---